-Florida statute 28.24 regarding service charges by clerk of the circuit courts should be amended to add "criminal justice commissions" to the list of agencies exempt from being charged for public documents.
+The County supports amending Section 28.24, Florida Statutes regarding service charges by clerk of the circuit courts, to add "criminal justice commissions" to the list of agencies exempt from being charged for public documents.
 Criminal Justice Commissions exist in Palm Beach and Sarasota counties.
-The impact is approximately \$2000 a year.
+The impact to the Commissions as a result of lacking the exemption is approximately \$2000 a year.

-Amend Florida statute 119.07(6) allowing Criminal Justice Commissions, created by County Ordinances to be added to the list of agencies in the cited section which would enable us to receive information that is exempt from public records disclosures.
+The County additionally supports amending Section 119.07(6), Florida Statutes to add Criminal Justice Commissions that are created by County Ordinances to the list of agencies in the cited section, which would enable the Commissions to receive information that is exempt from public records disclosures.